serverless/cloud/docs/cli.md

 ### `import [FILENAME] [--overwrite] `

 Seeds data from the `FILENAME` in your local directory to your **developer sandbox**.
 If no `FILENAME` is provided, it will default to `data.json`.
 By default, the data will be merged with existing data.
-If you specify the `--overwrite` flag, all data will be cleared and reseeded.
+If you specify the `-o` or `--overwrite` flag, all data will be cleared and reseeded.

 ### `export [FILENAME] [--overwrite] `

 Exports data from your **developer sandbox** to a JSON file named `FILENAME` in your current working directoy.
 If no `FILENAME` is provided, it will default to `data.json`.
-If the `FILENAME` already exists, you can specify the `--overwrite` flag to overwrite the existing file.
+If the `FILENAME` already exists, you can specify the `-o` or `--overwrite` flag to overwrite the existing file.

 ### `test`